Brusa99/Snake_RL/README.md

 - `Agent.py` Implementation of the agent that takes actions based on the states.
 The decision process is decided by the model.
 The training phase is handled by the provided trainer.
-- `data/` contains the trained models along with a graph of their score
+- `data/` contains the trained models, a graph of their training along with the arrays used for the plot
--- `deponsteps` is trained with epsilon0 = 80, epsilon_t = epsilon_0 - # of games
--- `eps099` is trained with epsilon0 = 80, at each iteration epsilon <- 0.99 * epsilon
--- `increasedpen` is trained with negative rewards multiplied by 1003